karunakar1308/devops-interview-prep/panel-member-insights.md

 ## Application Architect & Oracle Developer (2000-2014)

-> **Note**: This shows the DevOps Lead has 14+ years at Humana and deep institutional knowledge of legacy enterprise systems.
+> **Note**: This shows the DevOps Lead has 14+ years at  and deep institutional knowledge of legacy enterprise systems.

 ### Core Platform Contributions